remotion-dev/remotion/packages/docs/docs/renderer/stitch-frames-to-video.md

 Set a codec.
 See the [encoding guide](/docs/encoding) for available values and guidance on which one to choose.
 The default is `h264`.

+### `audioBitrate`

+Specify the output bitrate for the generated audio.
+Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.

+### `videoBitrate`

+Specify the output bitrate for the generated video.
+Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.

 ### `crf?`

 _optional_